xhide341/astra-ai/README.md

-# ASTRA AI
+# ASTRA AI - Observational learning with AI.

 🧠 Explore discussions with dual AI minds that observe, reflect, and teach together.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## 🎯 Project Overview